makgyver/fluke/docs/config_log.md

 ## ClearML logger

 [ClearML](https://clear.ml/) is another tool for experiment tracking and visualization.
-`fluke` natively supports ClearML logging through the `fluke.utils.log.ClearMLLog` logger.
+`fluke` natively supports ClearML logging through the [ClearMLLog](#fluke.utils.log.ClearMLLog) logger.
 Being a third-party tool, you need to have an account on the ClearML platform and configure `clearml` with your credentials.
 You can find more information on how to do this in the [ClearML documentation](https://clear.ml/docs/latest/docs/).